 Study Abroad & Internships

-EALL also offers a two-week academic tour of Kansai in late summer (2 credits), called Two Weeks in Kansai.
+EALL also offers a two-week academic tour of Kansai in late summer (2 credits), called SEALS in Japan.
 Contact Stephen Luft for details.
-In 2018, Beth Oyler will be the lead faculty.
+Beginning in 2018, Beth Oyler has served as the lead faculty.

 Internships enable you to apply your language skills and obtain job experience.
 Internships in the United States and in Japan, both paid and unpaid, are available.
 For more information about internships, contact Stephen Luft.
 Contact Brenda Jordan at the Asian Studies Center for internships in Japan.